How To Feed A Loon

 • Almonds

 EXPERT TIP: The batter will spread a little as it bakes.
 It will also expand, too.
-The blondies are done with they are lightly browned on top.
+The blondies are done, and they are lightly browned on top.
 This typically takes about 15 to 20 minutes in a preheated oven.
 Keep an eye on them!

 An overhead view of a square white baking dish filled with freshly baked blondies sitting on a wire baking rack.